zgeorg03/wine-review-search-engine/README.md

 * The local directory path to store collections: Default is /tmp/wines
 * The path to stopwords file: Default is /home/zgeorg03/git-projects/Msc/dionysos-wine-review-search-engine/data/stoplist.txt

+### How to use?
+You can simply visit http://localhost:8192 which redirects to the swagger-ui.
+From there you can see and play with the REST API of the application.

 ### Tests
-In scripts/ directory some bash scripts exists.
-You can run the application and run these scripts to test is functionality.
+*_scripts/_* directory contains bash scripts.
+You can run the application and execute these scripts in oder to test its functionality.

 ## Query Language